zadarastorage/zadara-examples/k8s/eksd/README.md

     * AWS programmatic credentials (access key & secret key) with tenant-admin, AWS MemberFullAccess & IAMFullAccess permissions for the relevant project

 ## All-In-One deployment
+Use this option to streamline a cluster deployment with a single command - you will get the OOTB default values of a small-sized cluster with expantion abilities for both the control-plane (via manual master ASG scaling) and the data-plane (via dynamic workers ASG scaling by Cluster Autoscaler).
+Alternatively, you may also change the default values and use this approach for any other cluster configuration as mentioned below.

 * Copy the `terraform.tfvars.template` file to `terraform.tfvars` and edit the parameters:
     * `api_endpoint` - the URL/IP of the zCompute cluster
     * `environment` - prefix for the various resources to be created (defaults to "k8s")